ronaldseoh/cs276/README.md

 My reading notes for [CS276: Information Retrieval and Web Search, Spring 2019](https://link.iamblogger.net/cs276) from Stanford University.

+Mostly contains the summary of the chapters from [Introduction to Information Retrieval](https://link.iamblogger.net/ycelu), along with memos for certain lecture slides and other sources.

 ## Week 01: Introduction and boolean retrieval

 - [IIR Chapter 01: Boolean Retrieval](https://link.iamblogger.net/y3s4u)